 The word "farl" is a shorter form of fardel, the word once used in some parts of Lowland Scotland for "a three-cornered cake, usually oatcake, generally the fourth part of a round".
 In earlier Scots "fardell" meant a fourth or quarter.
 Nowadays the word far is far more commonly used in Ulster.

 A delicious addition to any breakfast menu, or lunch, or just for a snack!

 - Sift the flour, salt, and bicarbonate of soda into a large bowl.

 - Make a well in the center.

 - Gradually add the buttermilk, a small amount at a time until the mixture holds together but making sure it’s not too wet.

-- Remove from the bowl, place on floured surface and knead the mixture very briefly for approximately 30 seconds.
-Tip: Be careful not to over knead the mixture as it may become too tough.
+- Remove from the bowl, place on a floured surface, and knead the mixture very briefly for approximately 30 seconds.
+Tip: Be careful not to over-knead the mixture as it may become too tough.

 - Shape the gently kneaded mixture into a ball shape, flatten into a circle approximately ⅓ inch thick and divide into 8 pieces.
 Sprinkle a small amount of flour on each side.

-- Serve with fried egg or Irish sausages and white pudding.
+- Serve with a fried egg or Irish sausages and white pudding.